 After Glow - best used with 2 Big Softie cloths; 1 damp and 1 dry.
-It's the most protective product in our line up currently, and can be layered up to 2 times with a 15 minute cure time between each layer.
+It can be layered up to 2 times with a 15 minute cure time between each layer.
 Contains anti static technology to help repel dust.
 After Glow is unique in that it can be used as a dedicated drying aid, OR it can be used as a standalone sealant using the same 2 Big Softie cloth application method with 1 damp cloth and 1 dry cloth.

 We always recommend to wash, clay and cleanse (with Paint Cleanse & Restore) your paint first before you put any of our paint protection products on.
 This will allow the products the best chance to adhere to the surface and offer the best protection they can.